 Children can’t fully grasp nutrition concepts.
 Telling them foods are not good for them or even telling them foods are good for them only interferes with how they feel about the food after they eat it.
 Feeling bad about a food doesn’t make them eat less of it only feel guilty after they do.
 If all food served is neutral children will grow up to do a much better job regulating different foods.

 5. Serve Forbidden Foods

 Recently a parent told me they were advised to take all junk food out of the house.
-It sounds good in theory, but this isn’t practical.
+This won’t work because it causes even more scarcity mentality with those food.
 Children are very resourceful, if it isn’t served at home they will find places to get it (friend’s houses, school, etc.).
 If the food isn’t included regularly when they do have the food they will have a harder time stopping for fear of when it will be served again.
 The more forbidden a food is the more they will want it.
 Start by including one serving of a forbidden food with a meal.
-For example, serve 3 cookies with dinner.
 Allow your child to eat the cookies in any order they want.
 Once they eat them, they can fill up on dinner.
 You’ll be surprised after a few weeks of doing this, children often ignore the cookies (or whatever you serve) and eat their food first.

 So, if you have gotten the dreaded talk by the doctor or you feel your child’s weight is too high, it’s important you seek out assistance on how to best address the issue without doing more harm.
 A full assessment of how you are feeding your children is much more important than someone trying to tell you what to serve them.